-They are not something most of us think about, that is, until something goes wrong.
+They are not something most of us think about until something goes wrong.
 They filter 53 gallons of blood per day, remove toxins and excess volume from your blood, and help control other things like blood pressure and hemoglobin counts.
 They are our kidneys: two fist-sized bean-shaped organs that keep you healthy by making sure your blood remains in metabolic balance.
 Once a patient approaches kidney failure, we hope to get them a kidney transplant, but the reality is that the majority of patients undergo dialysis simply because there are not enough donated kidneys to go around.
 Either dialysis or a kidney transplant is needed to survive once kidney function is so poor that it needs replacement therapy.

 I am an adult nephrologist who still cares for CKD patients as an adjunct professor at the University of North Carolina.
 I joined Covance in 2017 as the Nephrology Therapeutic Area head.
 I also serve on the Board of Directors for the Kidney Health Initiative, working to promote innovation and patient-focused drug development for people living with kidney disease.

 For me, CKD is personal.
 Two of my cousins were diagnosed with end-stage kidney disease at ages 40 and 42, and their experiences demonstrate that there is so much more work to do.

 Kidney disease claims more lives than breast and prostate cancer combined, yet it is an under-recognized epidemic.
 Last year the Trump administration signed an executive order that will direct Medicare to develop payment models that encourage preventative kidney care, and increase the use of transplantation and home dialysis.
 Three of the major goals are to reduce the number of Americans developing kidney failure by 25 percent, double the number of kidneys available for transplant by 2030, and ensure that 80 percent of new patients with kidney failure receive a transplant or home dialysis by 2025.